 There’s an exciting moment in spring when the early vegetables appear in the garden, and you forget all of the digging and planting and watering and just bask in the gift of sun-ripened, homegrown produce.

 Even at the beginning of the gardening season, there’s still work to do, but it’s the most enjoyable kind of work when you know that every item crossed off your honeydew list provides healthy fresh food for you, your family and friends.
 You’ve prepped the soil, started seeds, planted seedlings and now you’re ready for the harvest.

-Here’s How to Get the Most Out of Your Vegetable Garden this Season:
+Get the Most Out of Your Vegetable Garden this Year

 1. Fertilize.
 Be sure to fertilize your plants regularly.
 If you’re growing from seed, once the second set of leaves, or “true leaves,” appear, you can begin a plant food regimen.
 Use an organic, all-purpose plant fertilizer mixed at half-strength once a week for the first few weeks, gradually increasing to full strength.

 2. Water.
-In hot climates, it’s important to water vegetables early in the day.
+In hot weather, it’s important to water vegetables early in the day.
 Most edibles need about an inch of water weekly and more when temperatures soar.

-Keep at least 2 inches of mulch on your garden beds to retain water and keep roots cool.
+Keep at least a couple inches of mulch on your garden beds to retain water and keep roots cool.
 Regularly insert your finger about an inch into the soil; if it’s dry, your plants need water.
-If you aren’t home in the morning to water, set a timer to run soaker hoses for 30-45 minutes each morning.
+If you aren’t home in the morning to water, set a timer to run soaker hoses for 30 to 45 minutes each morning.